ClaudiaCoord/SecurityHomeMailHub/README.md

  - authorization to access the services possible using the `LOGIN / PASSWORD`, `PLAIN`, `CRAM-MD5`,
  - limit login attempts, the value of the number of unsuccessful attempts is governed,
- - DNSBL block by IP support,
+ - support DNSBL block by IP.

 ### Interfaces: